Hormetic Exercise Promotes Human Health and Resilience

 Anaerobic Metabolites as Moderators of Poor Health

-Today it is unequivocally evident that exercise can produce some level of health-promoting biomarkers in most populations with specific attention to typical age-related conditions like cognitive decline and cardiometabolic diseases.
+Today it is unequivocally evident that exercise can produce some level of health-promoting biomarkers in most populations with specific attention to typical age-related conditions such as cognitive decline and cardiometabolic diseases.
 The question within this statement is what type of exercise can be used to promote health and higher quality of life for the majority at the quickest rate while setting us up for success as we age.
-Mounting evidence supports that high-intensity exercise (hormetic exercise or HE) provides this solution.
-HE relies heavily on the end product of the glycolytic pathway, pyruvate.
-Pyruvate produced in the payoff phase of glycolysis when under hypoxic conditions, undergoes fermentation primarily by the enzyme lactate dehydrogenase to lactate.
-This metabolite has been shown to increase neurogenesis in the adult brain (Lev-Vachnish et al., 2019), an important aspect of retaining cognitive functioning like memory as we get older.
-Lactate produced through HE is also one of the few substrates that can supply energy across the blood-brain barrier via monocarboxylate transporters (MCT).
+Mounting evidence supports that high-intensity exercise at an approximate 90% VO2 max or 85-100% maximum heart rate (hormetic exercise or HE) provides this solution.
+29 30 HE relies heavily on the end product of the glycolytic pathway, pyruvate.
+Pyruvate produced in the payoff-phase of glycolysis when under hypoxic conditions, undergoes fermentation primarily by the enzyme lactate dehydrogenase to lactate.
+This metabolite has been shown to increase neurogenesis in the adult brain7, an important aspect of retaining cognitive functioning like memory as we get older.
+Lactate produced through HE is also one of the few substrates that can supply energy across the blood-brain barrier via monocarboxylate transporters (MCT) and can also aid in cognitive functioning as an energy substrate for the brain when glucose availability is low.
+Another major finding of this promising and interesting work is Kelch-like ECH-associated protein 1 (KEAP1).
+Given the relationship between keap1, redox status, and the vitagene network, there is a possible biological relevance in neuroprotection in that this particular protein can be activated during high-intensity hypoxic and ischemic exercise like HE, upregulating essential antioxidants like catalase.32 33 34

 The Redox System’s Effect on Health Outcomes

-The regulation of oxidative stress and antioxidant production has proven to be a key parameter in overall human health.
-Oxidative stress and its byproducts reactive oxygen species (ROS) have been demonized as a source of human demise for years, but these molecules are actually essential to our survival if managed accordingly.
-As was previously stated, HE requires shorter bursts of activity over longer duration exercise.
-This time factor is crucial as the energy systems work quite differently under certain time frames.
-This ticking clock also holds a window open for metabolic byproduct production and waste regulation that has been shown to occur at a faster rate in hypoxic exercise that can only be sustained for short periods.
+As was previously stated, HE requires short bursts of activity over longer duration exercise with the length of the overall activity (>60mins) being paramount.31 This time factor of exercise-specific energy system demand is crucial as metabolic byproduct production and waste regulation occur at a faster rate in hypoxic exercise that of which can only be sustained for short periods15.
 With HE there is a need for greater aggregation of metabolic substrates and metabolites to drive physical output.
 This means a large trigger of anaerobic enzymatic and non-enzymatic mechanisms to initiate and carry out the exercise followed by a greater influx and super-compensation of our endogenous antioxidant systems post-activity to replenish what was lost.
-While Souza et al. (2019) did show that aerobic exercise had some positive effects on the redox system, the larger influx of antioxidants that comes from HE in addition to the additional activation of the lesser recognized protective xanthine oxidase was only shown in hypoxia-inducing exercise.
+While Souza et al.12 did show that aerobic exercise had some positive effects on the redox system, the larger influx of antioxidants that comes from HE in addition to the additional activation of the lesser recognized protective xanthine oxidase was only shown in hypoxia-inducing exercise.
 The fine balance between deleterious effects of excess ROS generation such as a misfolding of proteins, apoptosis, autophagy, or mitophagy pathway activation has the potential to be controlled through mechanisms of HE through an antioxidant multiplicity of superoxide dismutase and glutathione which encourage allosteric binding on sites for cell health.

-To further elucidate the importance of the exercise-induced management of reactive oxygen species, ROS handling, and redox signaling are also elevated more efficiently through HE to counteract the deleterious effects of lipid peroxidation and carbonylation of amino acid residues (Radak, 2017).
-These factors have been associated with cancer progression by means of imbalanced production versus use or elimination of mitochondrial respiratory byproducts such as superoxide anions (O2 −•), hydroxyl radicals (•OH), nitric oxide (NO), and other species such as hydrogen peroxide (H2O2), singlet oxygen with the OH being the most reactive (Barrera, 2012).
+To further elucidate the importance of the exercise-induced management of reactive oxygen species, ROS handling, and redox signaling are also elevated more efficiently through HE to counteract deleterious effects of lipid peroxidation and carbonylation of amino acid residues13.
+These factors have been associated with health outcomes related to cancer progression by means of imbalanced production versus use or elimination of mitochondrial respiratory byproducts such as superoxide anions (O2 −•), hydroxyl radicals (•OH), nitric oxide (NO), and other species such as hydrogen peroxide (H2O2), singlet oxygen with the OH being the most reactive14.
 In aerobic metabolism or oxidative phosphorylation, there is a constant of uncoupling reactions that occur for to regeneration of ATP.
-These uncouplings produce the reactive species that leave cells vulnerable to binding of the above-mentioned ions.
-When you prioritize exercise that primarily uses oxidative phosphorylation pathways for extended for long durations, you increase your time and overall volume of exposure to ROS versus using HE that does not rely on the same mechanisms and rates of substrate utilization and repletion rates.
-It is of interest to point out that endogenous SOD2 levels (the antagonist to the superoxide anion radicals) only increased when exercise was part of a weekly schedule (Hyatt et al., 2015) with SOD2 being an important antioxidant enzyme against oxidative damage relating to cancer (Aggarwal et al., 2019).
+These uncouplings produce the reactive species that leave cells vulnerable to the binding of the above-mentioned ions.
+It is of interest to point out that endogenous SOD2 levels (the antagonist to the superoxide anion radicals) only increased when exercise was part of a weekly schedule15 with SOD2 being an important antioxidant enzyme against oxidative damage relating to deleterious health issues16.

 Hormetic Exercise for Pain Modulation